 For anyone who plays video games, you are aware of the advantages of running your own game server.
 Not to mention how cool it will make you among your friends.
 What you may not know is how easy it actually is.
 Follow these simple instructions and get started today!

 Here are the steps to follow:

-5. Choose the the Host Type.
+4. Choose the Host Type.
 The default choice, DNS Host A, is usually the correct one.
 Do not choose any of the other host types unless you’re trying to solve a particular problem that a DNS A record won’t accommodate.
-If your ISP blocks Port 80 for example, and you’re trying to run a webserver or other service on port 80, you can choose Port 80 Redirect (at that point you’ll be asked to specify the port to use for the redirection).
+If your ISP blocks Port 80 for example, and you’re trying to run a web server or other service on port 80, you can choose Port 80 Redirect (at that point you’ll be asked to specify the port to use for the redirection).

-10. Next, verify that your router and firewall are setup correctly, you can visit the website at www.portchecktool.com to see if your port is open.
+9. Next, verify that your router and firewall are set up correctly, you can visit the website at www.portchecktool.com to see if your port is open.

 It is important to note that depending on which game you are playing, it will either ask for the hostname and port separately, or it will just ask for the host.
 You may need to have your friends connect as host.domain.com:portnumber